-National Gallery of Victoria NGV Stained Glass Ceiling is the largest staying glass ceiling in the world and an art museum in Melbourne, Australia.
+National Gallery of Victoria NGV Stained Glass Ceiling is the largest stained glass ceiling in the world and an art museum in Melbourne, Australia.
 Founded in 1861, it is Australia’s oldest, largest and most visited art museum.

 The National Gallery of Victoria houses an encyclopedic art collection across two sites: NGV International, located on St Kilda Road in the Melbourne Arts Precinct of Southbank, and the Ian Potter Centre: NGV Australia, located nearby at Federation Square.
 The St Kilda Road building, designed by Sir Roy Grounds, opened in 1968, and was redeveloped by Mario Bellini before reopening in 2003.
 It houses the gallery’s international art collection and is on the Victorian Heritage Register.
 Designed by Lab Architecture Studio, the Ian Potter Centre opened in 2002 and houses the gallery’s Australian art collection.